-A player who has been declared as an Illegal Pitcher, as a result of the team exceeding the charged defensive conference limit, may not return to the pitching position at any time for the remainder of the game.
-The Illegal Pitcher may play another defensive position and continue on offense for the remainder of the game.
+A player who has been declared an illegal pitcher as a result of the team exceeding the charged defensive conference limit or having been removed from the pitching position by the Umpire for repeatedly violating the pitching rule may not return to the pitching position at any time for the remainder of the game.
+The illegal pitcher may play another defensive position and continue on offense for the remainder of the game.